Monoaminergic activity enhancer

 Monoaminergic activity enhancers (MAE), also known as catecholaminergic/serotonergic activity enhancers (CAE/SAE), are a class of drugs that enhance the action potential-evoked release of monoamine neurotransmitters in the nervous system.
 MAEs are distinct from monoamine releasing agents (MRAs) like amphetamine and fenfluramine in that they do not induce the release of monoamines from synaptic vesicles but rather potentiate only nerve impulse propagation-mediated monoamine release.
 That is, MAEs increase the amounts of monoamine neurotransmitters released by neurons per electrical impulse.

 MAEs have been shown to significantly enhance nerve impulse-mediated dopamine release in the striatum, substantia nigra, and olfactory tubercle; norepinephrine release from the locus coeruleus; and/or serotonin release from the raphe nucleus in rodent studies.
 Some MAEs are selective for effects on some of these neurotransmitters but not on others.
 The maximal impacts of MAEs on brain monoamine levels are more modest than with monoamine releasing agents like amphetamine and monoamine reuptake inhibitors like methylphenidate.
 MAEs have a peculiar and characteristic bimodal concentration–response relationship, with two bell-shaped curves of MAE activity across tested concentration ranges.
 Hence, there is a restricted concentration range for optimal pharmacodynamic activity.

 Endogenous MAEs include certain trace amines like β-phenylethylamine and tryptamine, while synthetic MAEs include certain phenethylamine and tryptamine derivatives like selegiline, phenylpropylaminopentane (PPAP), benzofuranylpropylaminopentane (BPAP), and indolylpropylaminopentane (IPAP).
 Although this was originally not known, the actions of MAEs may be mediated by agonism of the trace amine-associated receptor 1 (TAAR1).
 Antagonists of MAEs, like EPPTB (a known TAAR1 antagonist), 3-F-BPAP, and rasagiline, have been identified.
+In 2025, it was discovered that PPAP is a potent catecholamine reuptake inhibitor, including of dopamine and to a lesser extent of norepinephrine.